20 starter houseplants anyone can keep alive

 Over the last decade, the trend of growing lucky bamboo’s elegant, twisted stalk arrangements in glass and ceramic pots has only increased.
 The plants are not really true bamboos but two species, namely the Dracaena sanderiana and Dracaena braunii.
 For feng shui enthusiasts, the plants offer peaceful home energy.
 They do not require any soil and grow easily inside a pot with rocks and pebbles, filled with water.
 The only care they need is proper water level and moisture.

 In its natural habitat, the parlor palm can grow as tall as 16 feet.
-As an indoor plant, though, it has adapted well to a maximum growth length of 2–6 feet.
+As an indoor plant, though, it has adapted well to a maximum growth length of two to six feet.
 The added advantage of growing this plant at home is that it can stay green even after being cut for about 40 days, making it ideal for flower arrangements and Palm Sunday decorations.

-This is a large genus of flowering plants.
-As per the last count, there were about 450 species of philodendron.
+This is a large genus of flowering plants, with at least 450 species.
 They are known as no-fail plants because of the ease with which they can be grown.
-You can choose a variety that are upright, or the more popular climber varieties that look pretty in any corner of the house.
+You can choose a variety that is upright or the more popular climber varieties that look pretty in any corner of the house.
 They only need to be moved occasionally to a sunlit spot and watered once every two or three days, or when the topsoil feels dry.

 These plants are semi-succulents native to Central and South America.
 There are thousands of varieties that grow well as indoor plants and have similar care requirements, including indirect sunlight and moderate watering from the bottom to prevent sogginess of the topsoil and leaf disease.
 Peperomia has also been known to grow well under fluorescent lighting.
 The leaves are thick, shiny, and may be glossy green, red, or cream depending on the variety.

-The beautiful easy-to-care plant is a popular choice when it comes to indoor plants because of the beautiful flower cluster surrounded by a white leaf and its noted ability to clean the air of benzene, formaldehyde, and trichloroethylene.
+The beautiful plant is easy to care for and a popular choice when it comes to indoor plants because of the beautiful flower cluster surrounded by a white leaf and its noted ability to clean the air of benzene, formaldehyde, and trichloroethylene.
 It requires moderate watering and light conditions to grow well.

 You may also like: History of dogs in space

 These plants are called rose succulents because of their tiny blooming appearance, so much so that if they did not have a green tinge, you could easily mistake them for a rose.
 They are native to the Canary Islands located off the coast of Spain.
-Unlike other plants, these succulents grow more in winters than in summers.
+Unlike other plants, these succulents grow more during the winter than during summer.
 They can tolerate wet soil better than other succulents but need a pot with good drainage.

 The spider plant has small plantlets that dangle from the mother plant, and can simply be cut and replanted.
 Spider plants are very easy to grow and thrive well in all conditions.
 The elongated leaves are a beautiful light green with white borders.
 These hardy plants can be easily grown indoors in well-drained pots.